Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Conclusions

 \section{Conclusions}

-In our present investigation, the key ideas that have been exploited for the quantization scheme are the spin-statistic theorem, normal ordering (in the expressions for the conserved charges) and the central concepts of the continuous symmetry transformations (and their corresponding generators).
-The last ingredient of the above quantization scheme is the {\it novel} one and it differs from the standard method of canonical quantization scheme where the (graded)Poisson brackets (defined with the help of conjugate momenta) at the {\it classical} level are promoted to the (anti)commutators at the {\it quantum} level.
-In both the quantization schemes, we use the virtues of spin-statistics theorem and normal ordering.
+In our present investigation, the key ideas that have been exploited for the quantization scheme are the usual spin-statistics relations, normal ordering (in the expressions for the conserved charges) and the key concepts of the continuous symmetry transformations (and corresponding generators).
+The last ingredient of the above quantization scheme is the {\it novel} one and it differs from the standard method of canonical quantization scheme where the (graded) Poisson brackets (defined with the help of definition of the conjugate momenta) are promoted to the (anti)commutators in addition to the helps coming out from the usual spin-statistics relations and normal ordering.
+It is worthwhile to mention that, in a 2D Minkowski space, there is {\it no} concept of spin because the Pauli-Lubanski vector cannot be defined on a 2D spacetime manifold.
+Thus, the implication of the usual spin-statistics relation is the existence of (anti)commutators at the quantum level in our present 2D field theoretic model of Hodge theory. \\

-One of the most beautiful observations in our present endeavor is the emergence of the one and the same set of non-vanishing basic canonical brackets [cf. (34)] from {\it all} the continuous symmetry transformations present in the free 2D Abelian 1-form gauge theory.
-These basic brackets are found to be {\it unique} and any other alternatives/deformations to them would {\it not} work with {\it all} the continuous symmetries (see, Appendix A for details).
-Even though the continuous symmetry transformations (and their corresponding generators) look completely different, the hidden basic brackets (34) [that emerge from the application of the standard definition of a generator for a given continuous symmetry (cf. (27))] are exactly the same.
-We have repeated the same exercise for the free 4D Abelian 2-form gauge theory and obtained their non-vanishing (anti)commutators in (60) by exploiting our main ingredients of quantization scheme (that have been mentioned several times).
+One of the most beautiful observations in our present endeavor is the emergence of one and the same set of non-vanishing basic canonical brackets [cf. (17)] from {\it all} the continuous symmetry transformations present in the theory.
+These basic canonical brackets are found to be {\it unique} and any other alternatives/deformations to them would {\it not} work with {\it all} the continuous symmetries.
+Even though the continuous symmetry transformations (and corresponding generators) look completely different, the hidden basic brackets (17) [that emerge from the application of (10)] are exactly the same.\\